 He said: “At my age weight goes on quickly and fitness drops quickly so just keeping going and injury free during lockdown was my goal.
 The support has adapted to the current situation focussing on what athletes can actually do at home.
 Based on my knowledge of athlete support, it has been brilliant and I couldn’t fault it.”

 With pools closed, Kevin has been running, doing yoga, weight training and open water swimming to keep fit.
 He also helped to clock up miles for the University’s Virtual Landmark Challenge to ‘visit’ five campuses and 14 landmarks across the UK and was shortlisted for ‘Scholar of the Year’ in the Sport at Staffs awards.

 “It’s so easy amongst all this to get lost in your own world so to be connected with the group and to be part of things like the virtual awards have kept a level of normality in what’s been a very challenging situation for anyone in sport.”

 Sports Development Coordinator Sam added: “We’re really proud of the way our scholars have embraced the situation and they are now in a really positive position as sports facilities reopen and they can get back to regular training and competing.”

-Applications are currently open for next year’s intake of scholars and high performing sporting students can apply to three tailormade schemes.
+Applications are currently open for next year’s intake of scholars and high performing sporting students can apply to three tailormade schemes run at the High Performance Academy.
 Book your place at a Virtual Open Day to discover more about studying at Staffordshire University.